Virtualization-projects/rancher-labs-wiki/Ldap-Auth-Configuration.md

      * ex: Group A is member of Group B and User a is a member of Group B so as a result User a is a member of Group A.
  * Do we need to be able to search for users/groups on multiple fields?
  * Do we need to support connecting to multiple servers/ domain controllers.
- * Do we need to be able to configure the use of inactive and active accounts, or is only using active accounts the only desired use case?